skiphansen/usb_sniffer/fpga/de10std/README.md

 Known issues and improvements
 -----------------------------
-- Currently there is a lot of CRC errors detected for a unknown reason.

-Also in future this design can be improved in the following ways:
+In future this design can be improved in many ways:

+- software part dependency on Quartus System Console
+- performance improvements:

   - in usb_sniffer.v for storing data FIFO IP core interface can be utilized instead of custom FIFO implementation in usb_sniffer.v
   - more than 64Kb of onchip ram can be allocated
   - FPGA SDRAM can be used
   - HPS can be used

 - more filtering conditions can be implemented